arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 reflect the change updating the item in `bookmark-alist`.

 That's not what happens, though.
-Instead, if you move or rename a file, its Bookmarks will be orphaned.
-When trying to jump to the file, not finding it, Emacs would invoke `(bookmark-relocate)` This function will ask you the new file location, and will then update the `filename` field for the affected Bookmark.
+Instead, if you move or rename a file, its bookmarks will be orphaned.
+When trying to jump to the file, not finding it, Emacs would invoke `(bookmark-relocate)` This function will ask you the new file location, and will then update the `filename` field for the affected bookmark.

 ## Modified files
-What instead if the file is not moved, but the specific line where the Bookmark was set changed, maybe because other lines have been added or deleted?
+What instead if the file is not moved, but the specific line the bookmark targets changes, maybe because other lines have been added or deleted?
-This is where the *context awarness* of Bookmarks comes into play.
+This is where the *context awarness* of bookmarks comes into play.
 Read the content of your bookmarks (`M-x describe-variable RET bookmark-alist RET`).
 You will see something like: